readyready15728/misc/ranger-notes.md

 * `default_linemode sizehumanreadablemtime` is what I want.
 * Set `EDITOR` and `VISUAL` to `vim` for desired results when editing files (which I should have done regardless).
+* Search is case-insensitive but **only if** no uppercase letters have been entered.